 Bestowing a bar with authentic character and atmosphere takes time, effort, and dedication.
 But when your motive is greed and your recipe is exploitation, you are bound to conjure up a tasteless watering hole that looks like a theme park, sounds like a karaoke party and smells like a McDonalds.

-Should you be unfortunate enough to find yourself stuck in one of Austurstræti's abandoned movie sets, make sure you drink enough to make memories you won't remember.
+Should you ever be unfortunate enough to find yourself stuck in one of Austurstræti's abandoned movie sets, make sure you drink enough to make memories you won't remember.

 - See also Nightlife in Reykjavík